informalsystems/vdd/guide/naming.md

 ```

+- There should be an additional stage `Withdrawn`, for the uncommon
+  outcome that at some point we find the specification useless
-- Draft should live in auxiliary branches
+- `Draft` should live in auxiliary branches
-- Proposal should live in a PR
+- `Proposal` should live in a PR
-- Reviewed, Published, Withdrawn should live in the main
+- `Reviewed`, `Published`, `Withdrawn` should live in the main
   (f.k.a. master) branch
 - From any stage, if updates need to be made, we first transition back
   to Draft.
-- There should be an additional stage `Withdrawn`

 Whenever the stage changes for a English specification, the version